Coffee 101 by Conlin Coffee Academy

 Fact : Brewed coffees are highly caffeinated and stronger than Espressos so you might want to grab a cup of brewed coffee instead if you want something strong to boost your mood in the morning.

-Without the trad cream and sugar, he let us savor the coffee goodness in cups namely the Guatemala La Maravilla, El Salvador Picacho, Red Cherry Ethiopia Sidamo and the Panaman Esmeralda Geisha.
+Without the usual cream and sugar, we were encouraged to appreciate each cup in its pure form.
+We tasted a selection that included Guatemala La Maravilla, El Salvador Picacho, Red Cherry Ethiopia Sidamo, and Panama Esmeralda Geisha.

 Alessi is located at